Achievable logoAchievable logo

 *While FINRA requires firms to specify minimum net worth requirements, there is no minimum standard set forth by the regulator.
 Therefore, minimum net worth standards are not uniform across the industry.

-When the principal concludes the required information has been disclosed and determines the level of options that can be traded, they sign the new account form (if they decide to approve it).
-Once signed, the account is officially approved, and the investor can perform options transactions.
+When the principal determines that all required information has been provided and decides what options level is appropriate, the principal signs the new account form (if approving the account).
+Once signed, the account is officially approved and the investor may enter options transactions.

 First trade “opens” the account

-Once the account is approved, the customer can place trades.
-Technically, the account is “opened” once the first trade is placed.
-Whether it’s an opening purchase or sale, the account is officially active after the first trade is placed.
+After approval, the customer may place trades.
+Technically, the account is considered “opened” when the first trade is placed.
+Whether it’s an opening purchase or sale, the account becomes active after that first trade.

 Customer returns signed options agreement within 15 days

 The customer has 15 calendar days from account approval to return the signed options agreement.
-If they do not return it in time, the account will be restricted to closing transactions only.
-For example, the customer can close out a short put by performing a closing purchase.
-Essentially, they can liquidate current option positions, but can’t establish any new positions (opening transactions) until the options agreement is signed and returned.
+If it isn’t returned on time, the account must be restricted to closing transactions only.
+For example, the customer may close out a short put by making a closing purchase.
+In other words, the customer can reduce or eliminate existing options positions, but can’t establish new positions (opening transactions) until the signed options agreement is returned.

 Key points